Gethe/wow-ui-source/README.markdown

 substantially reduced: Flame Leviathan, Magtheridon, Gruul the Dragonkiller, Doom Lord Kazzak, and all encounters in Karazhan.

-**[Guilds][38]**
+**[Guilds][40]**

   * The criteria on many of the profession-related guild achievements has been significantly reduced.

-  * [Guild Challenges][39] are now available for testing.
+  * Guild Challenges

     * These challenges can be found in the Info pane of the guild UI.

-    * Guild Challenges fall into three categories: Guild Dungeon Run, Guild Raid, and Guild Rated Battleground.
+    * Guild Challenges fall into three categories: Dungeons, Raids, and Rated Battlegrounds.

     * Each challenge can be completed a set number of times per week.
-Guild groups participating in level-appropriate Heroic or normal difficulty dungeons and raids, or Rated Battlegrounds, will automatically qualify for challenge credit.
+Guild groups participating in level-appropriate Heroic or normal difficulty dungeons and raids, or rated Battlegrounds, will automatically qualify for challenge credit.

     * Each time a Guild Challenge is completed, the guild will be awarded